jbp4444/PyGenAlg/README.md

 # PyGenAlg
 --------

-A pair of basic genetic algorithm classes to play around with.
+A set of basic genetic algorithm classes to play around with.

+NEW: refactored the code to better "fit" with Numba/CUDA's approach (e.g. the population is one large vector); but note that that means the CUDA (GPU) and CPU code are NOT equivalent and should not be compared to each other (for run-times)

 * Chromo.py - includes a BaseChromo class that should be subclassed
   * Includes several crossover methods